jhuapl-bio/taxtriage/README.md

 3. Trimming (Trimgalore – Illumina, Porechop – Oxford Nanopore)
 4. Filtering ( Kraken2 – Illlumina, Oxford Nanopore)
 5. QC Plotting part 2 (FastQC – Illlumina, Nanoplot – Oxford Nanopore)
-6. Classification ( Kraken2 – Illumina, Oxford Nanopore)
+6. Classification ( Kraken2 – Illumina, Oxford Nanopore, Krona Plots)
 7. Alignment for Stats ( BWAMEM2 – Illumina, Minimap2 – Oxford Nanopore)
    - :warning:Currently, the only realignment is going to be based on a taxid call.
 For example, if there will not be a complete realignment of "order" despite there being multiple species all within that order.
 For the most part, this is limited to more specific ranks like species, strain, subspecies etc.
 8. Report Generation ( MultiQC – Illumina, Oxford Nanopore)